-The group EMG contains the following security requirements for the management of the external memory, introduced in the version 2.2.2 of the Java Card System (cf. [JCAPI222], optional package javacardx.external).
+Thi group of SFRs contains the following security requirements for the management of the external memory, introduced in the version 2.2.2 of the Java Card System (cf. [JCAPI3], optional package javacardx.external).

 The External Memory access policy relies on the following additional objects, operations and security attributes.